 Looking for a unique Ottawa group activity for your summer convention or meeting in Ottawa?
 Ottawa City Rafting has it!

-Going into its third season this summer, Ottawa City Rafting is operated by veteran outdoor adventure company Wilderness Tours and offers Ottawa’s only urban whitewater rafting experience.
+Ottawa City Rafting is operated by veteran outdoor adventure company Wilderness Tours and offers Ottawa’s only urban whitewater rafting experience.
 This means that Ottawa is one of the only cities in the world where you can raft through the downtown core.

 Located at just a 10 to 15-minute drive west of Ottawa’s downtown core, this rafting excursion leaves from the beautiful Britannia Beach and invites rafters aged five to 95 to bounce and float down the historic Ottawa River almost to the Canadian War Museum.
 Just hop into your raft and retrace the steps that Aboriginal Peoples and voyageurs fur traders took before you.
 Each raft can accommodate about 10 to 12 passengers.